ZeroCM/zcm/README.md

 ZCM is a publish/subscribe message-passing system with automatic message type-checking and serialization.
-It provides bindings for a variety of programming languages, and generates lanaguage-specific messsage serialization routines.
-Using a ZCM message feels natural in each lanaguage.
+It provides bindings for a variety of programming languages, and generates language-specific message serialization routines.
+Using a ZCM message feels natural in each language.

 ZCM is transport-agnostic.
 There is no required built-in transport.
 Every transport is first-class.
 This is achieved by defining strict blocking and non-blocking transport APIs.
 As